AfonsoCFonseca/DoubleRoad-Game/README.md

 An abstract class made with the expectation of creating different enemies.
 By now, only exists a NormalEnemy class This class only draws the enemy, moves it and calls for deletion when reaching the end of the screen.

+### Leaderboard ###
+Made to handle every requests with the BE, since the BE is mostly leaderboard and user management requests.
+The UI for this class shows my position in the Leaderboard table, the 3 players before and after me.

 ---------------------------------------------------------------
 # Development